salejandro/Genetics-Genomics/Practical3.md

 -----------------------------------------------------------------------------------------------------------------------------

-### PRACTICAL EXERCISE
+### PRACTICAL EXERCISE (requested for evaluation)

-Solve these two questions and deliver a small report explaining briefly the workflow and the scripts used to find the solutions (deadline June 5h):
+Try to solve these two questions and deliver a small report explaining briefly the workflow and the scripts used to find the solutions (deadline June 4h):

 1. How many PROTEIN-CODING genes in the human chromosome 19 have ONLY ONE transcript?